-- Develop an understanding of how one integrates finance concepts like cost of capital in the analysis of financial statements. - Develop an understanding how the basic financial statements interact and differ in the information they provide. - Develop an understanding of how one uses financial statements to forecast future outcomes such as earnings and dividends and cash flows. - Develop an understanding of the conceptual and practical difference between enterprise and financial activities. - Develop an understanding of how one converts forecasts to estimate a firm's value. - Develop the skills to use spread sheets (i.e., excel) as a tool in financial analysis.
+- Develop an understanding of how one integrates finance concepts like cost of capital in the analysis of financial statements. - Develop an understanding of how basic financial statements interact and differ in the information they provide. - Develop an understanding of how one uses financial statements to forecast future outcomes such as earnings, dividends, cash flows. - Develop an understanding of the conceptual and practical difference between enterprise and financial activities. - Develop an understanding of how one converts forecasts to estimate a firm's value. - Develop the skills to use spreadsheets (i.e., Excel) as a tool in financial analysis.